manabie-com/manabie-com.github.io/content/posts/integration-test-code-coverage-in-go/index.md

 ### Conclusion

 Now our build pipeline prints out our integration test coverage percentage collected from all our go services, and combined into a final figure.

-For us at Manabie, we log this percentage in our CI tests, and require PRs to have at least the same percentage to be merged.
-This helps to ensure we don't forget to test something, and that we can trust our code to work as expected.
+For us at Manabie, we output this percent in our CI logs, and soon will add a rule that prevents pull requests from being mergable if they decreases this percent.